maliput/maliput_infrastructure/README.md

    sudo prereqs-install -t all src
    ```

-   Depending on what has been installed, you may need to leave and re-enter the workspace for
+   Depending on what has been installed, you may need to `bounce` your workspace for installation to
-   installation to take effect. **Make sure changes are saved upon leave!**
+   take effect.
+Alternatively, you may leave and re-enter your workspace -just **make sure changes are
+   saved** if you do so-.

    Also, check each package `prereqs` file to see what other tags are available and their
    implications.
 For instance, if building drake from source and using ignition binaries,